 35.3.24.3 Broadcast TWT operation

-Between an AP MLD and a non-AP MLD associated with the AP MLD, if an individually addressed TWT information frame for broadcast TWT with All TWT subfield set to 1, which is intended for one STA affiliated with the associated MLD with a setup link, is transmitted to another STA affiliated with the associated MLD with a setup link and an acknowledgement in response to the TWT information frame is received, then the STA of the intended link shall consider all the broadcast TWT schedules as suspended starting as soon as practical after the TWT information frame exchange rather than immediately as described in 26.8.4.3 (TWT Information frame exchange for broadcast TWT).
+Between an AP MLD and a non-AP MLD associated with the AP MLD, if an individually addressed TWT Information frame(#15484) for broadcast TWT with All TWT subfield set to 1, which is intended for one STA affiliated with the associated MLD with a setup link, is transmitted to another STA affiliated with the associated MLD with a setup link and an acknowledgement in response to the TWT Information frame(#15484) is received, then the STA of the intended link shall consider all the broadcast TWT schedules as suspended starting as soon as practical after the TWT Information(#15484) frame exchange rather than immediately as described in 26.8.4.3 (TWT Information frame exchange for broadcast TWT).

 TGbe editor: Change Clause 35.3.24.4 as follows (track change on):

 35.3.24.4 Flexible wake time operation

-Between an AP MLD and a non-AP MLD associated with the AP MLD, if an individually addressed TWT information frame for flexible wake time, which is intended for one STA affiliated with the MLD with a setup link, is received by another STA affiliated with the MLD with a setup link, then the corresponding PM mode change and power state change for the STA of the intended link shall start as soon as practical after the individually addressed TWT information frame exchange rather than immediately as described in 26.8.4.4 (TWT Information frame exchange for flexible wake time).
+Between an AP MLD and a non-AP MLD associated with the AP MLD and for the MLD that is either the AP MLD or the non-AP MLD,(#17000) if an individually addressed TWT Information(#15484) frame for flexible wake time, which is intended for one STA affiliated with the MLD with a setup link, is received by another STA affiliated with the MLD with a setup link, then the corresponding PM mode change and power state change for the STA of the intended link shall start as soon as practical after the individually addressed TWT Information(#15484) frame exchange rather than immediately as described in 26.8.4.4 (TWT Information frame exchange for flexible wake time).

-Between an AP MLD and a non-AP MLD associated with the AP MLD, if an individually addressed TWT information frame for flexible wake time, which is intended for one STA affiliated with the associated MLD with a setup link, is transmitted to another STA affiliated with the associated MLD with a setup link and an acknowledgement in response to the TWT information frame is received by the transmitting STA affiliated with the MLD, then the corresponding PM mode change and power state change for the STA of the intended link shall start as soon as practical after the individually addressed TWT information frame exchange rather than immediately as described in 26.8.4.4 (TWT Information frame exchange for flexible wake time).
+Between an AP MLD and a non-AP MLD associated with the AP MLD and for the MLD that is either the AP MLD or the non-AP MLD,(#17000) if an individually addressed TWT Information(#15484) frame for flexible wake time, which is intended for one STA affiliated with the associated MLD with a setup link, is transmitted to another STA affiliated with the associated MLD with a setup link and an acknowledgement in response to the TWT Information(#15484) frame is received by the transmitting STA affiliated with the MLD, then the corresponding PM mode change and power state change for the STA of the intended link shall start as soon as practical after the individually addressed TWT Information(#15484) frame exchange rather than immediately as described in 26.8.4.4 (TWT Information frame exchange for flexible wake time).

 TGbe editor: Change Clause 11.20.6.5.1 as follows (track change on):